 - Mamoru Endō, main character in soccer RPG Inazuma Eleven has a special technique known as "God Hand" which creates a giant hand out of his energy.
 Naturally, he primarily plays as goaltender, the one position allowed to use their hands.

 - Mas Oyama, Korean-born (but spent most of his life in Japan) Karateka was nicknamed "Godhand."
-He is the probable trope-maker.

 - Hirohito Furui, the keyboard player from the J-Rock band GARNET CROW, is nicknamed "Godhand" for his playing skill.

 - A rare subversion in Argentinian soccer player Diego Maradona.
 He was nicknamed The God's Hand not because of his ability as a soccer player (of course, soccer is played with feet), but by the fact that he managed to score a goal by tapping the ball with his hand (the most obvious possible infraction) over English keeper Peter Shilton's head, during their 1986 World Cup quarter finals match.
 The referee didn't see it, and that goal gave Argentina the advantage in the match, which they would eventually win 2-1.
 In other words, his God's Hand was his ability to cheat with that hand without getting caught, or that the score was really thanks to the Lord Himself hitting the ball.
 It's a disparaging nickname to his detractors (English coach Bobby Robson called it "the Hand of a Rascal"), but his fans and worshipers use it in a complimentary and only partially-ironic fashion.